Damon Stoudamire: Memphis Grizzlies (2005–2008)

 On August 5, 2005, after Stoudamire had been in discussions with several teams, it was announced he signed a 4-year deal with the Memphis Grizzlies, where he replaced Jason Williams, who left for the Miami Heat, as the starting point guard.
 On December 30, 2005, he tore his right patellar tendon, coincidentally in his hometown of Portland.
 He was carted off the court, and had successful surgery in Birmingham, Alabama the following week.
 He missed the rest of the 2005–06 season, returning for 2006–07, and ended up playing 62 games, of which he started 51 (evenly splitting point guard duties with veteran backup Chucky Atkins).

-During the 2007–08 season, on NBA Access with Ahmad Rashad, he said that he was working hard with Mike Conley, Jr., a 2007 draft pick by the Grizzlies, who, after Stoudamire had left, would play a major role as a point guard.
+During the 2007–08 season, on NBA Access with Ahmad Rashad, he said that he was working hard with Mike Conley Jr., a 2007 draft pick by the Grizzlies, who, after Stoudamire had left, would play a major role as a point guard.
 When Conley returned from an injury, Grizzlies head coach Marc Iavaroni placed Stoudamire on the inactive list and used inexperienced rookie Mike Conley Jr. as the starting point guard, causing Stoudamire to look for a trade or a buyout.
 On January 26, 2008, the Grizzlies reached a tentative contractual buyout agreement with Stoudamire, with the San Antonio Spurs, Boston Celtics, Phoenix Suns, Denver Nuggets and Toronto Raptors registering strong interest in signing him.
 On January 28, the buyout was completed and Stoudamire was placed on waivers.
-The Celtics initially showed strong interest in Stoudamire but since set their sights on the LA Clippers' Sam Cassell.
+The Celtics initially showed strong interest in Stoudamire but since set their sights on the Los Angeles Clippers' Sam Cassell.
 According to Stoudamire's agent, Stoudamire was to sign with the Spurs.